 ABOUT THE PROJECT

 The 4 Avenue Flyover Public Space project seeks to enhance an underused community space under the 4 Avenue Flyover.
-Using feedback from residents and stakeholders, Landscape Architecture students from the University of Calgary will work with Grade 6 students from Langevin School in a youth-led design process to create concepts for how this space could be reimagined.
+Using feedback from residents and stakeholders, Landscape Architecture students from the University of Calgary worked with Grade 6 students from Langevin School in a youth-led design process to create concepts for how this space could be reimagined.

 A community task force was organized and prepared the Bridgeland Riverside Community Association 4 Avenue Flyover Public Space Enhancement Project document for City consideration.